VedantJoshi1409/stockfish_nnue_probe/README.md

 ## C++ Installation Guide

-Download everything except for the NNUEBridge files, main.cpp, and probe.dll.
+Download everything except for the NNUEBridge folder and files, main.cpp, and probe.dll.
 Put them in your source directory.
 The probing functions are in probe.cpp.

 ## Java Installation Guide

-Download probe.dll and NNUEBridge.java, and put them both in your source directory.
-The probing functions are in NNUEBridge.java.
+Download probe.dll and the NNUEBridge folder, and put them both in your source directory.
+The probing functions are in NNUEBridge/NNUEBridge.java.

 If you need to recompile the shared library due to putting the file in a package or something similar, install all files and put NNUEBridge.java where you would like it to be

 Run ```javac -h .
 NNUEBridge.java```  \
 Change all function headers in NNUEBridge.cpp to match the ones created in NNUEBridge.h\
 Run ```make -j build ARCH=x86-64-avx2 ```\
-Then run ```g++ -lpthread -shared -o probe.dll bitboard.o evaluate.o evaluate_nnue.o half_ka_v2_hm.o misc.o NNUEBridge.o position.o probe.o -I${JAVA_HOME}/include -I${JAVA_HOME}/include/win32```\
+Then run ```g++ -lpthread -shared -o probe.dll bitboard.o evaluate.o evaluate_nnue.o half_ka_v2_hm.o misc.o NNUEBridge_NNUEBridge.o position.o probe.o -I${JAVA_HOME}/include -I${JAVA_HOME}/include/win32```\
 Use the new probe.dll that is created

 ## Future plans